 2. The Mountain and The Viper – Season 4, Episode 8

-Of all the horrific death scenes in GoT, this one might have made us the most physically ill.
-Prince Oberyn of Dorne fights against Ser Gregor Clegane (aka The Mountain) in a battle to determine whether Tyrion will live or die.
+Of all the horrific death scenes in GoT, this one might have made us feel actually, physically ill.
+Prince Oberyn of Dorne fought against Ser Gregor Clegane (aka The Mountain) in a battle to decide whether Tyrion will live or die.
 Why?
-Because that’s just how justice is done in Westeros, OK?
-Oberyn believes The Mountain killed his sister and her children, so he’s pretty mad and hops around with his poisoned spear like an angry frog.
+Because that’s just how justice is served in Westeros, OK?
+Oberyn believes it was The Mountain who killed his sister and her children, so he’s quite furious and hops around with his poisoned spear like an angry frog.
 Ser Gregor, frankly, couldn’t care less.
 Oberyn gets a hit!
-Then another.
-Then he gets cocky.
-And as he struts around Ser Gregor’s monstrous body on the ground demanding a confession, Ser Gregor gives him one — while gouging out his eyes and caving in his skull with his bare hands.
+Then another and then he obviously gets cocky.
+As he prances around Ser Gregor’s mammoth body on the ground asking him for a confession, Ser Gregor gives him one — while clawing out his eyes and caving in his skull with his bare hands.

 3. The Children – Season 4, Episode 10

 This had to be on the list for all the surprising shit that went down in this episode.
-Jon Snow tries to make peace with Mance Rayder (remember that guy?).
-Then Stannis comes in and crushes the Wildlings so peace isn’t really necessary.
+Jon Snow tries to make peace with Mance Rayder (who remembers that guy?).
+Then Stannis comes in and tramples the Wildlings.
+Which means peace isn’t really necessary.
 This is also the episode in which Bran meets the Children of the Forrest and the Three-Eyed Raven.
-But the best part comes towards the end when Tyrion escapes custody with Jaimie’s help nd finds Shae, his lover in his father’s bed and strangles her.
+But the best part comes in the end when Tyrion escapes custody with Jaimie’s help and finds Shae, his lover in his father’s bed and strangles her.
 Then comes the final blow when he fired a bolt into Tywin while he is on the toilet!
 And then he escapes with the help of Varys.
 We also see Brienne and The Hound fighting over the Stark girls which she wins and The Hound is left for the dead.